Henry Northcote, 1st Baron Northcote: Personal life

-Lord Northcote married Alice, adopted daughter of George Stephen, 1st Baron Mount Stephen, in 1873.
+Lord Northcote married in 1873 to Alice, adopted daughter of George Stephen, 1st Baron Mount Stephen "the richest man in Canada".
 There were no children from the marriage.
 Lady Northcote was created a Companion of the Order of the Crown of India (CI) when her husband became Governor of Bombay in 1900 and a Dame Commander of the Order of the British Empire (DBE) in 1919.

 He was a Provincial Grand Master for Devon in the Masonic United Grand Lodge of England.

 Northcote's health declined after his return to Britain from Australia and he died on 29 September 1911, aged 64.
 The barony became extinct on his death.

 Lady Northcote died in June 1934.